baliyanvinay/Python-Refresher/README.md

 Tuples and List takes almost same time in indexing, but for construction, tuple destroys list.
 See example, 'List vs Tuple'.

 ## 4. How is memory managed in Python?
+Unlike other programming languages, python stores references to an object after it is created.
+For example, an integer object 17 might have two names(variables are called names in python) a and b.
+The memory manager in python keeps track of the reference count of each object, this would be 2 for object 17.
+Once the object reference count reaches 0, object is removed from memory. <br>
+The reference count
+- increases if an object is assigned a new name or is placed in a container, like tuple or dictionary.
+- decreases when the object's reference goes out of scope or when name is assigned to another object.